What is Quality Assurance(QA)? Process, Methods, Examples

 Examples of QC and QA activities are as follows:

 |Checkpoint review||Training of Quality Standards and Processes|

-The above activities are concerned with QA and QC of any product and not essentially software.
+The above activities are concerned with Quality Assurance and Control mechanisms for any product and not essentially software.
 With respect to software

 - QA becomes SQA ( Software Quality Assurance)